 - Isolate the problem: If possible, try to isolate the problem.
 For example, if you can't get the cursor to move on the screen, try to determine if the issue is with the mouse.
 If you have an extra mouse, you can alternate devices to see if the one plugged in is the issue, or use the arrow keys on the keyboard to help determine if the mouse is the source of the problem.
 When trying to isolate the problem, only make one change at a time.

 An error message

 - Take notes about error messages: If your computer gives you error messages, be sure to write down as much information as possible.
 If the basic troubleshooting steps don't work, you may need the information.

-- Remember the steps you've taken, or write them down: Once you start troubleshooting, you will want to remember what you have done, so you don't repeat yourself.
-If you can't remember it, then write it down.
-If you end up asking someone for help, it will be much easier if they know exactly which steps you've taken.
+- Remember the steps you've taken, or write them down: Once you start troubleshooting, you will want to remember what you have done so you don't repeat yourself.
+If you can't remember it, write it down.
+If you end up asking people for help, it will be much easier if they know exactly which steps you've taken.